onrubia/computeSatellitePosition/README.md

 # GPS/Galileo/Beidou/IRNSS/QZSS satellite position calculator for MATLAB

 Function that computes the ECEF coordinates of the desired GPS/Galileo/Beidou/IRNSS/QZSS satellites by automatically downloading the multiconstellation BRDM ephemeris file from ftp://ftp.cddis.eosdis.nasa.gov.
-Requires 7zip or WinRar to decompress the downloaded ephemeris files.
 The ephemeris are stored for later reuse.

+Computable dates: from 1/Jan/2013 until two days ago (to ensure the ephemeris file will be uploaded to the server).

+All the contents were developed for the [passive remote sensing group (RSLab)](https://prs.upc.edu/) as a part of the [Remote Sensing Laboratory](http://www.tsc.upc.edu/en/research/rslab), a research line of the [CommmSensLab Group](http://www.tsc.upc.edu/en/research/commsenslab) at the [Signal Theory and Communications Department (TSC)](http://www.tsc.upc.edu/en) of the [Universitat Politècnica de Catalunya (UPC)](http://www.upc.edu/?set_language=en).

+New versions of this program may be found at [GitHub](https://github.com/onrubia/computeSatellitePosition).

+## REQUIREMENTS
+* 7-zip or Winrar : required to decompress the ephemeris files.

-## Content
+## CONTENT
 * computeSatellitePoisition : Code that computes the ECEF satellite position from a vector of GPS times, a vector of GNSS satellites, and a vector of the GNSS systems of each satellite.

 * file2Rinex303nav : Code that reads the BRDM mixed RINEX file to parse the ephemeris